jdevfullstack-tutorials/gaming-productivity-specs/README.md

 of your machine.
 So around 250 SSD is enough for your system and program files unless you want to locally install heavy programs.
-The company iMac
+My company-issued iMac
 I have been using, I did not consume more than 1GB storage.
+Everything is on the cloud so that anywhere as long as there is
+Internet connection, I can access them with any computer.

 Hard disk on the other hand will still remain as for external backup.
 Say,